 - Check system controls to make sure of proper and safe operation.

 - Clean and adjust blower components to assure accurate system airflow.

-Another critical piece to remaining cool is routinely looking at your air conditioner’s air filter.
-A dirty filter can boost energy costs and damage your equipment, which could lead to untimely failure.
+Another critical piece to remaining cool is regularly looking at your air conditioner’s air filter.
+A dirty filter could boost energy costs and damage your equipment, which could lead to untimely failure.
 Our Heartland Heating & Cooling pros will check these for you at your tune-up appointment, but you’ll want to follow the manufacturer’s recommendations to set up your own schedule to switch them out.

-Here are some other tips to keep your home comfy and energy-efficient:
+Here are a few other tips to keep your home comfy and energy-efficient:

-- Check thermostat settings to ensure your air conditioner keeps you comfortable when you are home and saves energy while you are away.
+- Look at thermostat settings to ensure your air conditioner keeps you comfortable when you are home and saves energy while you are gone.

 - If you find yourself cool at night, you can turn off your air conditioner and open your windows.
 Let nature cool your house for you!
 In the morning, shut your windows and window coverings to hold on to the cool air and block the sun’s heat.

-- Utilize fans.
-An ENERGY-STAR ceiling fan will allow you to set your thermostat a tad higher than you regularly would without feeling any changes in your comfort level.
+- Use fans to your advantage.
+An ENERGY-STAR ceiling fan will allow you to set your thermostat a tad higher than you regularly would without noticing any changes in your comfort level.

-- Another style of fan people seem to forget about when they’re working to keep cool is their bathroom ventilation fan.
-Make certain to run yours when you shower as well as 20 minutes or longer after you’re done to remove the heat and humidity from your home.
+- Another style of fan people often forget about when they’re working to keep cool is their bathroom ventilation fan.
+Make certain to run yours when you shower as well as 20 minutes or longer after you’re done to get rid of the heat and humidity from your home.

 If you’d like additional ideas on how to keep your home cool and energy efficient this summer, give Heartland Heating & Cooling at call at 515-344-3579 or request an appointment with us online.